 Enable Find My iPhone

-Even if you use iCloud, I strongly recommend that you check right now if Find My iPhone is enabled on your device(s).
-My wife, for example, uses iCloud to backup her iPhone, but when I recently checked her device, I realized that Find My iPhone was disabled for some reason.
+Even if you use iCloud, I strongly recommend that you check right now if Find My is enabled on your device(s).
+My wife, for example, uses iCloud to back up her iPhone, but when I recently checked her device, I realized that Find My iPhone was disabled for some reason.
 I obviously turned it back on immediately.

-Must read: How to set up Find My iPhone for your iPhone or iPad
+Must read: How to set up Find My for your iPhone or iPad

 Put your device in Lost Mode

-If your iPhone was lost or stolen, the first thing you should do is to put your device in Lost Mode.
+If your iPhone is lost or stolen, the first thing you should do is to put your device in Lost Mode.

-Lost Mode will allow you to passcode protect the device (if it wasn’t before), and add a personal message and phone number to the Lock screen.
+Lost Mode will allow you to passcode protect the device (even if it wasn’t before) and add a personal message and phone number to the Lock screen.
 This way, if someone finds your phone, they can immediately call to let you know they found it.

 Thieves being what they are, they won’t call you to tell you they stole your device, but by putting it in Lost Mode, you at least make sure that not only they can’t get into the phone, but the phone itself makes it clear that it was lost or stolen.

-The best part of Find My iPhone is that it automatically enables Activation Lock, a feature that prevents anyone from restoring your device and activating it to make use of it.
-If your device is in Lost Mode, no one will be able to restore the device or use it as their own, making it completely useless for everyone but you.
+The best part of Find My iPhone is that it automatically enables Activation Lock, a feature that prevents anyone from activating it to make use of it.
+If your device is in Lost Mode, no one will be able to use it as their own, making it completely useless for everyone but you.

 Must read: How to put your iPhone or iPad in Lost Mode